Sahilsigar23/Insyd/README.md

   - Derived `is_low_stock` field for cheap filtering vs recomputing on every read.
   - Straightforward REST instead of GraphQL for clarity in an assignment context.

-This README is intentionally concise but complete enough for a reviewer to understand, run, and evaluate the project quickly.